Hisham-cs/FinGuide/README.md

 ## Troubleshooting

-- **Installation Issues:** If the app doesn't install, ensure your OS meets the system requirements
+- **Installation Issues:** if the app doesn't install, ensure your OS meets the system requirements
-- **Login Problems**: Check your internet connection or reset your password
+- **Login Problems**: check your internet connection or reset your password
-- **Inaccurate Budget Calculations:** If discrepancies occur, check your income and expense entries for accuracy and correct currency
+- **Inaccurate Budget Calculations:** if discrepancies occur, check your income and expense entries for accuracy and correct currency

 ## Delete a file